ModelEarth/community/resources/censusreporter/README.md

 ## Using venv

-Also: Additional notes on [virtualenv]()

 This will install Python 3.7.3 (or latest) and create a subfolder called "env"
-If your default is still python 2, then type python3 here instead.
 --prompt is optional for showing a name before your terminal prompt.
+If your default is still python 2, then start commands with python3.

 	python -m venv ~/Documents/env1 --prompt MYTEST